pjdunne/MaCh3_DUNE/README.md

 ~~~~~~~~~~~~~~

 Currently need to first checkout a tag of the core code and set it up manually.
 When the repo is public CPM will do this for you but for now we'll do it this way.
-You can build core whereever, You'll just need to make sure that CPM_MACH3_SOURCE is set to it correctly later.
+You can build core whereever, you'll just need to make sure that CPM_MACH3_SOURCE is set to it correctly later.

 ~~~~~~~~~~~~~~
 $ mkdir MaCh3_core